-Hello everyone, today I’ll share you some DIY tricks and hacks using neodymium magnets.
-The related videos have been posted on our official YouTube account Stanford Magnets Official, and you can subscribe us to watch more videos in the future.
+Hello everyone, today I’ll share with you some DIY tricks and hacks using neodymium magnets.
+The related videos have been posted on our official YouTube account Stanford Magnets Official, and you can subscribe to us to watch more videos in the future.
 I will also insert these videos into the article for your convenience.
 Let’s get started now!

 Neodymium block magnets have regular shapes.
 Different numbers of neodymium block magnets can be spliced into various shapes.
 At the same time, the magnetism will increase as the number of magnets increases.

 4） In addition to neodymium block magnets, neodymium ring magnets can also be well used in daily life.
-Same as the block magnets, ring magnets can also be stacked into various shapes for your applications.
+Same as block magnets, ring magnets can also be stacked into various shapes for your applications.
 It is easy to think of using magnets to “bind” some papers and documents.
 Compared with the binding machine, it has many advantages.
 Firstly, it will not cause damage to the paper, and secondly, attaching and detaching are very convenient.

-6） For non-ferromagnetic items, such as rags, towels, clever use of multiple magnets can still store these items well.
+6） For non-ferromagnetic items, such as rags, and towels, clever use of multiple magnets can still store these items well.

 7) At the same time, neodymium magnets are also a good choice to help preserve unsealed food.